V4Fire/Client/src/super/i-input/README.md

 Component values that are not allowed to send via a form.
 If a component value matches with one of the denied conditions, the form value will be equal to `undefined`.

-The parameter can take a value or list of values to ban.
+The parameter can take a value or a list of values to ban.
 Also, the parameter can be passed as a function or regular expression.

 ```